top of page

 What can Jennifer Aniston’s fear of flying teach us about anxiety?
 Discover how Acceptance and Commitment Therapy (ACT) helps people manage

-Dr Kristy Potter
+Dr Kristy Potter, Clinical Psychologist

-Apr 284 min read
+Apr 28, 20254 min read

 Overcoming your fear of flying: a step-by-step guide